The Beige Army is set to invade …..

 - could indicate a lost confidence in buying clothes perhaps

 - it doesn’t stand out too much – is this the attraction?

 - Beige is dependable, conservative, and flexible.
-The color beige is neutral, calm, and relaxing.
-The color beige offers some of the warmth of the color brown and the some of the crisp and coolness of the color white.
-While it is a relaxing color, beige is often seen as a dull and boring color.
+The colour beige is neutral, calm, and relaxing.
+The colour beige offers some of the warmth of the colour brown and the some of the crisp and coolness of the colour white.
+While it is a relaxing colour, beige is often seen as a dull and boring colour.
 Source

 I am lucky in that both my grandmother and mother have had their own particular style and enjoyed wearing a range of clothing and colours, and never looked out of place.
 They had the confidence to carry it off I suppose, not to mention they were and are, strong attractive women well into their eighties.